StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-### The main argument being used as a representative sample of the opposing point of view
+#### The main argument being used as a representative sample of the opposing point of view {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-the-main-argument-being-used-as-a-representative-sample-of-the-opposing-point-of-view}

 The main argument of the "two Rahabs" fellow:

- {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-in-the-greek-new-testament-rahab-is-transliterated-in-different-ways-in-different-places-what-your-friend-was-likely-referring-to-was-not-the-difference-between-the-words-for-rahab-in-joshua-and-matthew-but-rather-the-difference-between-the-greek-word-used-in-matthew-1-5-rakhab-transliterated-rhachab-and-the-greek-word-used-in-james-2-25-and-hebrews-11-31-raab-transliterated-rhaab-rakhab-only-occurs-in-some-mss-as-we-shall-see-so-this-problem-is-actually-not-present-if-you-are-using-the-earliest-witnesses-to-the-gnt-sinaiticus-vaticanus-etc-post-hoc-note-see-below-steven-asking-dr-luginbill-of-ichthys-com-for-clarification-on-the-text-of-sinaiticus-i-was-actually-not-quite-right-here-in-that-sinaiticus-specifically-actually-does-have-the-variant-reading-the-likely-reason-why-your-friend-ran-into-it-is-that-most-english-speakers-use-strong-s-exhaustive-concordance-for-so-called-word-study-which-is-based-off-of-the-kjv-s-textus-receptus-tr-a-critical-edition-of-the-gnt-that-draws-primarily-from-late-byzantine-texts-with-the-exception-of-a-few-people-who-try-to-defend-the-manuscript-tradition-of-the-tr-most-scholars-accept-that-the-tr-has-some-inferior-readings-from-late-textual-witnesses-and-my-guess-is-that-this-is-one-of-them-the-main-argument-being-used-as-a-representative-sample-of-the-opposing-point-of-view-the-main-argument-of-the-two-rahabs-fellow}{{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}
+{{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}

 But Matthew 1:5, Hebrews 11:31 and James 2:25 cannot be classified as being 'in the same context'.
 Therefore more positive methods have been used in these passages to identify the person concerned precisely and exactly, and to distinguish between one person and another.
 Thus in Hebrews 11:31 and James 2:25, the reader is told explicitly that these passages refer to Ra'ab the harlot of Jericho: